nishants/azure-cypress-react/perflog/README.md

 - do not runt anything at all if not initialized
 - rename load to enable (so that it can be disable by env)
+- fix null time for test in logs